IRGP – Australia-Japan Foundation (AJF) Grant ProgramOverview

-- Need: What is the need for the particular grant activity in the particular location/demographic or how does the proposed grant activity address a specific need?
+- What is the need for the particular grant activity in the particular ocation/demographic or how does the proposed grant activity address a specific need?

-- Capability and capacity: What is the capability and capacity of the applicant to undertake the grant activity?
+- What is the capability and capacity of the applicant to undertake the grant activity?

-- Value for money: How the applicant will spend Commonwealth of Australia funds in a way that represents value for money?
+- Will the they spend Commonwealth of Australia funds in a way that represents value for money?

 Please refer to the Guidelines for the complete list of the assessment criteria.

 The following are ineligible for funding:

 - Not an Australian, a permanent resident of Australia or an Australian organisation and not a Japanese citizen or organisation.